mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/build-main-screen/java.md

 }
 ```

 Now you can login and make a call.
-Last screen to implement is `on call screen`, where you can manage with existing call.
+Last screen to implement is `on call screen`, where you can end existing call.